ous-uio-bioinfo-core/Eurocan_microRNA/end_results.md

 write.table(table2, file=paste(articledir, "/table2", postfix, sep=""), sep=separator, col.names=NA, quote=FALSE)
 ```

 And below is the result list from Volinia et al. with our results attached.
 First the "DCIS-normal" comparison.
 Rows are sorted by FDR from our "merged" approach.
-[Link to file](output-analysis/Volinia_validation_DCIS-normal.txt)

 ```r